What you need to know about COVID-19 vaccines: Information for people with cancer

 What are possible side effects from the vaccines?

-Some people may have mild side effects in the days after their shot.
+Some people may have mild side effects in the days after getting their vaccine.
+Side effects may be worse after your second dose.
 Most side effects will go away on their own.
-For 2-shot vaccines, side effects may be worse after the second shot.

-- Pain, redness or swelling in your arm where the needle was given
+- Pain, discolouration, redness or swelling in your arm where the needle was given

 - Fatigue (tiredness)